Rebetiko: Smyrna style (Smyrneïko)

 During the early 20th century, the main centre of rebetiko music was the multi-national port of Smyrna (modern İzmir) in Asia Minor.
 The musicians of Smyrna were influenced not only by the Eastern sounds inside the Ottoman Empire, but also by the European-style music of the many European communities of the city, most notably the Italians.
 Smyrneiki Estudiantina was a group of musicians playing popular music for Greeks worldwide.
-After the Great fire of Smyrna, many of them (Panagiotis Toundas, Spyros Peristeris, Giorgos Vidalis, Anestis Delias and others) fled to Greece, contributing to the development of the rebetiko style music in Greece.
+After the Great fire of Smyrna, many of them (Panagiotis Toundas, Angela Papazoglou, Spyros Peristeris, Giorgos Vidalis, Rita Abatzi, Anestis Delias and others) fled to Greece, contributing to the development of the rebetiko style music in Greece.

 1922–1932

 In the wake of the Asia Minor Catastrophe and the population exchange of 1923, huge numbers of refugees settled in Piraeus, Thessaloniki, Volos and other harbor cities.
 They brought with them both European and Anatolian musical instruments and musical elements, including Ottoman café music, and, often neglected in accounts of this music, a somewhat Italianate style with mandolins and choral singing in parallel thirds and sixths.

 Many of these Greek musicians from Asia Minor were highly competent musicians.
-Initially, an "Athenean Estudiantina" was established with Giorgos Vidalis and some musicians of the old Smyrneiki Estudiantina.
+Initially, an "Athenian Estudiantina" was established with Giorgos Vidalis and some musicians of the old Smyrneiki Estudiantina.
 Other musicians became studio directors (A&R men) for the major companies, for example Spyros Peristeris (who played mandolin, guitar, piano and later bouzouki), Panagiotis Toundas (primarily a mandolinist) and the violin virtuoso Giannis Dragatsis (Oghdhondakis).
 The musical personalities of Peristeris and Toundas in particular came to have enormous influence on the further development of recorded rebetiko.
 While from the middle of the 1920s a substantial number of Anatolian-style songs were recorded in Greece, examples of Piraeus-style rebetiko song first reached shellac in 1931 (see above).